ScanMountGoat/xc3_lib/xc3_tex/README.md

 # xc3_tex
 A command line tool for converting and replacing texture files for Xenoblade 1 DE, Xenoblade 2, and Xenoblade 3.

 xc3_tex supports converting proprietary in game texture formats to and from a variety of common formats like DDS or PNG.
-All the original texture array layers, depth slices, and mipmaps will be preserved when using DDS.
-Using DDS is strongly recommended for most conversions.
+Using DDS is strongly recommended since it can preserve all the original texture array layers, depth slices, and mipmaps.

 ## Usage
 See the help text for a full list of commands and supported formats.